Trivia-Crossroads/triviacrossroads/README.md

 # Trivia Crossroads

-This is a project for Code Fellows 201d1.
+This is a final project for Code Fellows 201d1.

-The team members are:
+The project team members are:

 - Selena Flannery
 - Ivar Lee